k8s-docs/cert-manager-docs/source/tutorials/istio-csr/istio-csr.md

 ---
 title: Securing the istio Service Mesh using cert-manager
-description: 'cert-manager tutorials: Securing the istio Service Mesh using cert-manager'
+description: "cert-manager tutorials: Securing the istio Service Mesh using cert-manager"
 ---

 This guide will run through installing and using istio-csr from scratch.
 We'll use [kind](https://kind.sigs.k8s.io/) to create a new cluster locally in Docker, but this guide should work on any cluster as long as the relevant Istio [Platform Setup](https://istio.io/latest/docs/setup/platform-setup/) has been performed.